What Is an Arterial Blood Gas Test (ABG)?

 - Check how treatments for your lung problems are working

-- Check if you need extra oxygen or other help with breathing
+- Check whether you need extra oxygen or other help with breathing

-- Check your acid-base balance if you have heart or kidney failure, uncontrolled diabetes, severe sleep problems, severe infections, or have had a drug overdose
+- Check your acid-base balance if you have heart or kidney failure, uncontrolled diabetes, severe sleep problems, or severe infections, or if you’ve had a drug overdose

-You are likely to have an arterial blood gas test in a hospital, but your doctor may be able to do it in his office.
+You are likely to have an arterial blood gas test in a hospital, but your doctor may be able to do it in their office.

 Your doctor or another health care worker will use a small needle to take some of your blood, usually from your wrist.
-They might instead take it from an artery in your groin or on the inside of your arm above your elbow.
+Sometimes they take it from an artery in your groin or on the inside of your arm above your elbow.

 Results of your arterial blood gas test usually are available in less than 15 minutes.
-But your doctor cannot diagnose a problem with an arterial blood gas test results alone.
+But your doctor can’t diagnose you based on an arterial blood gas test alone.
 So you’ll probably get other tests, too.